 Why use White Rock?

-White Rock Property Care are fully accredited members of the PCA (Property Care Association) and our surveyors hold the industry recognised CSRT qualification (Certificated Surveyor In Remedial Treatment).
-So when we undertake any survey on your property you can be assured we will undertake a professional site survey, delivering peace of mind through a detailed investigation and correct diagnosis.
+White Rock Property Care surveyors hold the industry recognised CSRT qualification (Certificated Surveyor In Remedial Treatment), so when we undertake any survey on your property you can be assured we will undertake a professional site survey, delivering peace of mind through a detailed investigation and correct diagnosis.